flutter/website/widgets-intro.md

 and its child, the [`Text`](https://docs.flutter.io/flutter/widgets/Text-class.html) widget.
 The framework forces the root widget to cover the screen, which means the text "Hello, world" ends up centered on screen.
+The text direction needs to be specified in this instance; when the MaterialApp widget is used, this is taken care of for you, as demonstrated later.

 When writing an app, you'll commonly author new widgets that are subclasses of either